strimzi/strimzi-kafka-operator/HACKING.md

             install/cluster-operator/050-Deployment-strimzi-cluster-operator.yaml
     ```

-    This will update `050-Deployment-strimzi-cluster-operator.yaml` replacing all the image references (in `image` and `value` properties) with ones with the same name from `172.30.1.1:5000/myproject`.
+    This will update `050-Deployment-strimzi-cluster-operator.yaml` replacing all the
+    image references (in `image` and `value` properties) with ones with the same name from
+    `172.30.1.1:5000/myproject`.

-5. Then you can deploy the Cluster Operator running:
+6. Then you can deploy the Cluster Operator by running:

     oc create -f install/cluster-operator

-6. Finally, you can deploy the cluster custom resource running:
+7. Finally, you can deploy the cluster custom resource by running:

     oc create -f examples/kafka/kafka-ephemeral.yaml

+### Cluster build

+If you do not want to have the docker daemon running on your local development machine,
+you can build the container images in your minishift or minikube VM by setting your docker
+host to the address of the VM's daemon:

+    eval $(minishift docker-env)

+or

+    eval $(minikube docker-env)

+The images will then be built and stored in the cluster VM's local image store and then
+pushed to your configured Docker registry.

+#### Skipping the registry push

+You can avoid the `docker_push` step and `sed` commands above by configuring the Docker
+Host as above and then running:

+    make docker_build

+    make DOCKER_ORG=strimzi docker_tag

+This labels your latest container build as `strimzi/operator:latest` and you can then
+deploy the standard CRDs without changing the image targets.
+However, this will only work
+if all instances of the `imagePullPolicy:` setting are set to `IfNotPresent` or `Never`.
+If not, then the cluster nodes will go to the upstream registry (Docker Hub by default)
+and pull the official images instead of using your freshly built image.

 ## Helm Chart